TeusCode/teuscode/README.md

 ## 📚 Certificates Earned
 ```
+Cybersecurity Awareness at the Brazilian Institute of Cybersecurity
 Systems Programmer at SENAC
 Introduction to Information Security at eSecurity
 Information Technology Security by Fundação Bradesco